ocadotechnology/codeforlife-deploy-appengine/.github/pull_request_template.md

 <!--- These can be used to show you've met the issue criteria, or similar. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] My change requires a change to the documentation.
-- [ ] I have updated the documentation accordingly.
+- [ ] I have updated the documentation accordingly